 - 1. All plumbing fixtures, including toilets, showerheads, and faucets, in multi-family and commercial properties must perform at or below current plumbing code volumes by December 31, 2011 or upon sale of the property, whichever comes first.
 Properties will have to certify that they have retrofitted their fixtures.
-The retrofit will not apply to a property that has replaced all of its toilets under the City's programs, a property that was built after January 1, 1993, a property that can certify through inspection by a licensed plumber or City inspector that all toilets, showerheads, and faucets on the property meet the plumbing code specifications, a property where the replacement of fixtures would pose a threat to public health, or a property that has applied for and received a variance due to it being an existing structure that has been identified by a local, state, or federal government entity as an historical site and a historically accurate water-conserving plumbing fixture is not available. - 2.
-All plumbing fixtures, including toilets, showerheads, and faucets, in single-family properties must perform at or below current plumbing code volumes at the time of sale.
+The retrofit will not apply to a property that has replaced all of its toilets under the City's programs, a property that was built after January 1, 1993, a property that can certify through inspection by a licensed plumber or City inspector that all toilets, showerheads, and faucets on the property meet the plumbing code specifications, or a property that has applied for and received a variance due to it being an existing structure that has been identified by a local, state, or federal government entity as an historical site and a historically accurate water-conserving plumbing fixture is not available. - 2.
+All plumbing fixtures, including toilets, showerheads, and faucets, in single-family properties must perform at or below current plumbing code volumes by December 31, 2009.
+Enforcement will be triggered by the notification of the transfer of the title.
 At that time, owners must certify that their properties have fixtures that comply with the current plumbing code.
-The retrofit will not apply to a property that has replaced all of its toilets under the City's programs, a property that was built after January 1, 1993, a property that before the sale can certify through inspection by a licensed plumber or City inspector that all toilets, showerheads, and faucets on the property meet the plumbing code specifications, a property where the replacement of fixtures would pose a threat to public health, or a property that has applied for and received a variance due to it being an existing structure that has been identified by a local, state, or federal government entity as an historical site and a historically accurate water-conserving plumbing fixture is not available. - a.
-Certificates of Compliance can be applied for at any time, and will be issued after an inspection.
-Once a property is classified as compliant, it will be entered into a Water Conservation database and is not subject to any further inspections.
+The retrofit will not apply to a property that has replaced all of its toilets under the City's programs, a property that was built after January 1, 1993, a property that before the sale can certify through inspection by a licensed plumber or City inspector that all toilets, showerheads, and faucets on the property meet the plumbing code specifications, or a property that has applied for and received a variance due to it being an existing structure that has been identified by a local, state, or federal government entity as an historical site and a historically accurate water-conserving plumbing fixture is not available. - a.
+Before transfer of title for a property, seller must present a Certificate of Compliance to confirm fixtures' efficiency.
+The Certificate requires a verification inspection by Water Conservation staff, and may be applied for at any time.
 It is recommended that Certificate be obtained prior to listing properties for sale. - b.
 Upon posting of a completion bond with Water Conservation, responsibility for obtaining a Certificate of Compliance may be transferred to the buyer to accommodate remodeling.

-Additional FTEs: 2, to inspect and issue Certificates of Compliance Additional Cost: \$120,000 for personnel costs each year \$25,000 for the cost of one vehicle \$4,200,297 for toilet rebates before effective dates Contract/Commodity Cost: \$0
+Additional FTEs: 2, to inspect and issue Certificates of Compliance

-Peak-Day Savings: Cost per gallon saved: 2.10 MGD over 10 years \$2.77
+\$25,000 for the cost of one vehicle

+\$4.200.297 for toilet rebates before effective dates

+Contract/Commodity Cost: